 Not to mention, stressful experiences at a young age can negatively impact your dog’s behavior, making them nervous, scared, or even aggressive—so take it one paw at a time!
 Read on to learn how to socialize a puppy.

-Step #1: Ensure Your Puppy is VaccinatedTo prevent illness, your puppy should not be exposed to other dogs or public places until they have been vaccinated.
+Step #1: Ensure Your Pup is VaccinatedBefore your puppy can be around other dogs, they should be fully vaccinated to avoid illness.
 In fact, it’s a good idea to find a veterinarian before your newest family member even arrives home!
 A typical puppy vaccination schedule begins at about six weeks of age and continues every three to four weeks until all shots are received.
 Vaccinations are then given annually, or as you and your veterinarian decide.

 Core vaccines for dogs prevent canine parvovirus, distemper, canine hepatitis, and rabies.
 Because they prepare the body to fight off possible contagious disease, these immunizations are considered vital.
 Non-core vaccines are given based on risk of exposure (such as where you live).
 Common non-core vaccines exist for Bordetella, canine influenza, leptospirosis, and Lyme disease.
 Your veterinarian can help determine which non-core vaccinations are necessary.